Explore winter on a Fat Bike

 Fat Bikes originally started showing up in Alaska and New Mexico in the late 70’s / early 80’s.
 For an in-depth history of Fat Biking, check out this great article from the Adventure Cycling Association.

-With the , fat biking has gained in popularity over the last 10 years.
+With the evolution of modern mountain bike geometry, fat biking has gained in popularity over the last 10 years.
 The older versions of fat bikes were cumbersome to turn, slow to move from edge to edge, and all out burley to handle.
 Today you’ll find Fat Bikes with tubeless tires, 1X drivetrains, shorter chainstays, slacker head tube angles, and longer top tubes.
 Simply put, this modern technology and design has created fat bikes that climb amazingly well, descend and corner with ease, are easy to ride, and are all out FUN to be on.

 This has enabled fatbiking to be experienced far past the snow and sand of its early days.
 Today it’s common to see fat bikes on regular mountain bike trails in the summer, on gravel rides, commuting, and pretty much anywhere regular bikes can be found.